one-data-cookie/one-data-cookie.github.io/_notes/analytics-engineering/Create a metrics glossary.md

 	1. Get support and sign off
 	1. Centralize the document
 	1. Upkeep the data dictionary
-* You can scale this up to create a data catalogue, using any of [these](https://www.notion.so/The-Ultimate-Repo-of-Data-Discovery-Solutions-149b0ea2a2ed401d84f2b71681c5a369).
+* You can scale this up to create a data catalogue, using any of [these](https://www.notion.so/The-Ultimate-Repo-of-Data-Discovery-Solutions-149b0ea2a2ed401d84f2b71681c5a369)., e.g. [Secoda](https://www.secoda.co/)